AlvajoyAsante/Notify/test/readme.md

-# test (oxygen)
+# test (notify)

-This test folder is used for testing and debuging oxygen. (only works for windows)
+This test folder is used for testing and debuging notify. (only works for windows)

 * run "test.bat" to begin testing.